etkecc/mrs/docs/deindexing.md

 ### Unpublish your room directory from the federation

-For indexing rooms, MRS only makes use of information on your public room directory which has been explicitly published on your homeserver.
-Note that the information is publicly available and basically anyone can retrieve that information.
+For indexing rooms, MRS only makes use of information on your public room directory which has been explicitly published by your homeserver.
+Note that the information is publicly available and basically any other Matrix server can retrieve that information.

 Therefore, it is expected protocol-wise to unpublish the room directory in order to prevent such information from being accessed altogether.